 NOTE: You can also open PowerShell in the current folder using this trick.
 Simply type

 powershell in the address bar and press Enter.

-Step 2: Open PowerShell or CMD in Current folder from File Menu
+Method 2: Open PowerShell or CMD in the Current folder from File Menu (Windows 10 only)

 The second trick uses Windows Explorer’s menu.
 Click on File from the menu bar and hover over Open Windows PowerShell.
 Then select Open Windows PowerShell or Open Windows PowerShell as administrator.
 This will open PowerShell in the current folder.